manolisliolios/vue-sui-wallet/README.md

 ### If you are not using the composition API

-If you are not using the composition API, you can still inject all the variables that are provider by this plugin.
+If you are not using the composition API, you can still inject all the variables that are provided by this plugin.

 The following variables are available: